nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `delete 2001` <br>
     Expected: No flashcard is deleted, and the text in `CommandBox` turns red to indicate an error.
 The result display shows a message: `The flashcard index provided is invalid`

-### Editing flashcards
+### Editing a flashcard

-1. Editing flashcards in FlashBack
+1. Editing a flashcard in FlashBack
     1. Prerequisites: There must be at least one flashcard in the list.

     1. Test case: `edit`